risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-kubernetes.md

 **Steps:**

-1. Create a Secret with the name ‘s3-credentials’.
+1. Create a Secret with the name `s3-credentials`.

     ```shell
     kubectl create secret generic s3-credentials --from-literal AccessKeyID=${ACCESS_KEY} --from-literal SecretAccessKey=${SECRET_ACCESS_KEY}
     ```

-1. On the S3 console, [create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) with the name 'risingwave' in the US East (N. Virginia) (`us-east-1`) region.
+1. On the S3 console, [create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) with the name `risingwave` in the US East (N. Virginia) (`us-east-1`) region.

 1. Deploy a RisingWave instance with S3 as the object storage.